near/NEPs/neps/nep-519-yield-execution.md

     register_id: u64,
 ) -> u64;

-/// When a smart contract has postponed replying to its caller earlier, it can
-/// use this function to indicate that it may now be ready to reply to it.
-When
-/// this is called, then the protocol will call the method that the smart
+/// See `promise_yield_create()` for more details.
+This host function can be
+/// used to resolve the continuation that was set up by
+/// `promise_yield_create()`.
+The contract calling this function must be the
+/// same contract that called `promise_yield_create()` earlier.
+This host
+/// function cannot be called for the same resumption token twice or if the
-/// contract referred to in the earlier `promise_yield_create()` call.
+/// callback specified in `promise_yield_create()` has already executed.
 ///
+/// `data_id_len` and `data_it_ptr`: Used to pass the unique resumption token
-/// `data_id_len` and `data_it_ptr`: This value was returned in an earlier call
+/// that was returned to the smart contract in the `promise_yield_create()`
-/// to `promise_yield_create` and uniquely identifies which yielded execution
-/// should be resumed.
+/// function.
 ///
 /// `payload_len` and `payload_ptr`: the smart contract can provide an
-/// additional optional blob of arguments that should be passed to the method
+/// additional optional blob of arguments that should be passed to the callback
 /// that will be resumed.
 These are available via the `promise_result` host
 /// function.
 pub fn promise_yield_resume(